teodutu/operating-systems/content/chapters/compute/lecture/quiz/process-creation.md

 ## Question Answers

-+ At load time.
++ At load time
 - At link time
-- At run time.
+- At run time
 - At compile time